SuperboGiuseppe/education-on-demand/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-In order to get benifits from this project
+In order to get benefits from this project, you need to fulfill some prerequisites that are listed below.
 ### Prerequisites

-* pendding
+* You need to install [OpenStack](https://www.openstack.org/), OpenStack can be managed with a Command-line interface (CLI) and Graphical user interface.
+But here we have used [Terraform](https://www.terraform.io/) to automize our whole installation it's a powerful tool you can explore more about it from [hashicorp](https://www.hashicorp.com/).
-* pendding
+* In order to run the applications on OpenStack instance you need to install also [kubernetes](https://kubernetes.io/), [Docker](https://www.docker.com/)on your machine which you are intended to use for the platform to run.

 ### Installation